MicrosoftDocs/PowerShell-Docs/reference/5.1/PSReadLine/About/about_PSReadLine.md

 - PowerShell token based "word" movement and deletion

 PSReadLine requires PowerShell 5.1, or newer.
-PSReadLine works with the default Windows console host, Window Terminal, and Visual Studio Code.
+PSReadLine works with the default Windows console host, Windows Terminal, and Visual Studio Code.
 It doesn't work in the Windows PowerShell ISE.

 PSReadLine can be installed from the PowerShell Gallery.
 To install PSReadLine